getlocalization/python-glcli/README.md

 Repository created...
 </pre>

-project-name  project name should match with your project name on Get Localization server: https://www.getlocalization.com/[project-name]/
+project-name  Project name should match with your project name on Get Localization server: https://www.getlocalization.com/[project-name]/

-Creates Get Localization repository to current directory.
-Repository meta-data is saved under .gl folder.
+Creates a Get Localization repository to the current directory.
+Repository meta-data is saved in .gl folder.
 This can be added to your version control (git, hg, svn etc).
-If you need different configuration for different branches, it's possible.
+If you need a different configuration for different branches, it's possible.

 ## Adding files ##